ben-phillips-5227/data-analyst-portfolio/projects/InvestigativeHealth_by_RUCC/README.md

 - **USDA Rural–Urban Continuum Codes (2023)**
   File in repo: `Ruralurbancontinuumcodes2023.xlsx`
-  Field used: `RUCC_2023` (categorical code 1–9),
+  Field used: `RUCC_2023` (categorical code 1–9)
-  1 is the most urban, 9 is the most rural

 ## Methods Used
+- Data sources were merged on the FIPS (Federal Information Processing Standards) codes
 - Data cleaning and preprocessing with **pandas**
 - Exploratory data analysis (EDA) with **matplotlib** and **seaborn**
 - Grouping and aggregation by RUCC classification